Horbenkodev/hugo-blog/content/posts/how-to-incorporate-interactive-elements-into-e-learning-experiences/index.md

 ---
+ceoTitle: How to Incorporate Interactive Elements into E-learning
-title: How to Incorporate Interactive Elements into E-learning
+title: How to Incorporate Interactive Elements into E-learning Experiences
+breadcrumbs: How to Incorporate Interactive Elements into E-learning Experiences
+slug: how-to-incorporate-interactive-elements-into-e-learning-experiences
+draft: false
-publishDate: '2019-05-15T00:00:00Z'
+publishDate: 2019-05-15T00:00:00Z
-authors:
-- tiffany-harper
+image: Interactive-elements-in-e-learning.jpg
+og_image: Interactive-elements-in-e-learning.jpg
 description: For both education and business, e-learning has become an ideal solution to training, knowledge sharing and evolution in general.
 What was once comprised of physical presence in courses and long seminars is now just a process involving a few clicks.
-image: Interactive-elements-in-e-learning.jpg
-og_image: Interactive-elements-in-e-learning.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - marketing-team
+categories: []
 industries:
   - elearning
-categories: []
+questionary: []
 ---
 For both education and business, e-learning has become an ideal solution to training, knowledge sharing and evolution in general.
 What was once comprised of physical presence in courses and long seminars is now just a process involving a few clicks.
 Both employees in companies and children in schools can benefit from e-learning, but there is one problem - how to make it engaging?